Dozen state police charged in the massacre of 19 in Mexico - WTMJ

 Another burned vehicle was found at the scene and authorities say it had been seized by immigration officials in a raid that detained 66 migrants on their way to the U.S. In December, one of the four victims so far identified in the January massacre claimed the vehicle from immigration authorities.

+On Wednesday, the National Immigration Institute announced it had fired eight immigration agents from the neighboring state of Nuevo Leon, apparently because they had seized the vehicle but later let it go.

-Interior Secretary Olga Sánchez Cordero said Wednesday immigration agents tied to the case had been fired, though she provided no details on their number or their alleged role.
+Interior Secretary Olga Sánchez Cordero had said immigration agents tied to the case had been fired, though she provided no details on their number or their alleged role.

 “These violations of the rights of migrants are absolutely unacceptable,” Sánchez Cordero said.
 She said no member of the security forces or immigration authority was above the law.